anyars-encarta/garden_waste/README.md

 # 📖 Garden Waste<a name="about-project"></a>

 > Garden Waste is a redesigned Skip selection page from [REM Waste website](https://wewantwaste.co.uk/).
 It allows the user select from a variety of displayed Skips showcasing their images, sizes, permissions, and pricing.
 It is part of the process for booking to rent a Skip.
 Data used in the app is by the kindest courtesy of [REM Waste] (https://app.wewantwaste.co.uk/api/skips/by-location?postcode=NR32&area=Lowestoft).
-Created with React and styled with
+Created with React and styled with Tailwind

 ## 🛠 Development Structure <a name="structure"></a>